Home » servicedirectory

 no image

-Sherrie Diane (Davis) Tehas Midland Sherrie Diane (Davis) Tehas, 63, of Midland, died Friday, Jan.
-9, 2026 in Midland.
+David Lee Hammick Odessa David Lee Hammick, 72, of Odessa, died Friday, Jan.
+16, 2026 in Odessa.
 No services have been scheduled.
 Arrangements are by American Heritage Cemetery Funeral Home Crematory of Midland.

 more info →